Common questions and answers about John and his programs.

 How long is your keynote program?

 My typical performance is 45-60 minutes, but I can be very flexible depending on your needs.
-While some of my shows have gone a little longer, I always want the audience to be left wanting more.
+While some of my engagements have gone a little longer, I always want the audience to be left wanting more.

 Are you able to emcee our event?